When my information changes, I alter my conclusions. What do you do, sir? –credited to John Maynard Keynes

 If we all keep earnestly engaging, understanding that there are people behind what we say, we will all profit.

 Anyway, stay good out there.
-We have enough problems without make in others into them.
+We have enough problems without making others into them.
 Give someone who needs it a hug today.